“Dear God, please get my next video on the Explore page” – Anonymous instagram Influencer

-If you want to get on the Explore page, you’ve got to think differently.
+If you want your post to appear on the Instagram Explore page, you’ve got to think differently.
 You can’t just post and pray.
 If you want to get on the Explore page, you’re going to have to do something to stand out and GO VIRAL…and the best way to do that begins with a proper strategy.

-At Jumper Media, we help over 1500 brands stand out on Instagram, and many of them consistently make the Explore page.
-And I’m not talking consistently like it happens once a month…I’m talking these guys are on it almost every day.
-We’ve tried all sorts of ways to game the Instagram algorithm, and get our clients’ posts trending, and today we’re going to share with you what we learned.
+That’s because at Jumper Media, we help over 3000 brands stand out on Instagram, and many of them consistently hit Explore.
+And I’m not talking consistently like it happens once a month…I’m talking these guys hit it a few times a week.
+We’ve tried all sorts of ways to game the Explore Page algorithm and get our clients’ posts trending, and today we’re going to share with you what we learned.

-We believe that with the right strategy, and enough chutzpah, almost anyone can get on the Explore page.
+We believe that with the right strategy, and enough chutzpah, almost anyone can get on the IG Explore page.
 Here’s how:

 What is the Instagram Explore Page?

-Instagram’s Explore page evolved from the Popular page, which displayed the most-liked content at the time of your visit.
+Instagram’s Explore page evolved from the Popular or Discovery page, which displayed the most-liked content at the time of your visit.
 The issue with the popular page was that it failed to cater to specific users’ interests.